k5iogura/vinosyp/README.md

 - OpenVINO execute Region layer on NCS.

 ### About difference btn C++ and Python
-- OpenVINO uses python-opencv on the other hand darknet uses C++ opencv.
+- OpenVINO uses python-opencv on the other hand darkflow uses C++ opencv.
 So image resizing result is difference.

 Therefore postscript codes are difference.
 Attempt bellow,